Champagne Alfred Gratien - Cuvée Paradis 2006

 Palate

-Full-bodied, persistent, with a very fresh finish.
+Full-bodied, lingering, with a very fresh finish.
 Complex flavors ranging from sweet white fruits to a gingerbread finish

 Serve